madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 The difference in the `total` and `main` effect plots suggest correlations in the model parameters (which is also demonstrated by the `AffineInvariantMCMC` analyses above).

-The figures also demonstrate that the parameter sensitivity to observations change over time.
+The figures also demonstrate that the parameter sensitivity to observations changes over time.

-Based on the `total effect`, parameter `a` and `n` sensitivities genereally increases with time.
+Based on the `total effect`, parameter `a` and `n` sensitivities generally increase with time.
-Parameter `b` and `b` sensitivities genereally decreases with time.
+Parameter `b` and `b` sensitivities generally decrease with time.

 ## Decision Analysis using Information-Gap Decision Theory